 For the Giver

 With an array of homegrown goodies and designs throughout its neighborhoods, the Queen City’s shopping scene is well-established in stocking special gifts that are both thoughtful and personal.

 You’ve likely heard of this eclectic Dilworth shop due to its numerous awards and exposure, like its number one spot on Mashable’s list “50 great local shops in the U.S. for finding the perfect holiday gift.”
 Paper Skyscraper is packed with gifts and goodies full of local flair, like unique coffee table books, games and toys, handbags and jewelry, glassware and funky home decor, stationary and gift wrap, and much more.

 Green with Envy

 We guarantee you’ll be green with envy if you don’t check out this Plaza Midwood staple for yourself.
-From clothing to jewelry, games to pampering items, gardening tools to sweet things for baby, you won’t have a problem finding even the most obscure items on your list.
+From clothing to jewelry, games to pampering items, gardening tools to sweet things for baby, you won’t have a problem finding even the most obscure items on your list at Green with Envy.
 And the shop’s support of local artists warrants a nod.
 In store, you’ll find jewelry, pottery, painting and other unique works created by Charlotte-area artists.